Sensirion/sensirion-i2c-rs/README.md

 # sensirion-i2c-rs

-Rust library with common functionality for our I2C sensors
+Rust library with common functionality for I2C based sensors from Sensirion.